 Incrementally Diagnose Memory Growth

 Intel Inspector graphically shows memory growth as the application is running.
-It then lets the developer specify a cause for the memory growth and provides call stack and code snippet information to help eliminate it.
+It then lets you specify a cause for the memory growth and provides call stack and code snippet information to help eliminate it.

 Analyze Heap Growth Incremental Leak Report

-Puzzled about what is causing your memory use to grow and grow as your app continues to run?
+Puzzled about what is causing your memory use to increase as your app continues to run?
 Heap growth analysis helps you diagnose the cause.
-Get an incremental heap growth report of allocations not deallocated since the last baseline.
-Now you can also get an incremental report of leaks since the last baseline.
+Get an incremental heap growth report of allocations not de-allocated since the last baseline.
+You can also get an incremental report of leaks since the last baseline.

 Pause/Resume Speeds Up Analysis